CodeCome

 ✓ status 200

-✓ query log shows UNION SELECT
+✓ query log shows injected SELECT in r.* clause

 result: CONFIRMED